 Alongside private practice, I work as a psychotherapist with charities concerned with the needs of homelessness, social isolation and social reintegration.

 Having initially trained to Masters level (Integrative Psychotherapy) at Regent's University, London, I furthered my training to obtain an Advanced Diploma in Existential Psychotherapy, also at Regent's University.
-I am a member of, and abide by the ethical working practices of the United Kingdom Council for Psychotherapy (UKCP).
+I am a full clinical member of, and abide by the ethical working practices of, the United Kingdom Council for Psychotherapy (UKCP).
 I am also a member of the British Association for Counselling and Psychotherapy (BACP).

 Please feel free to get in touch for an informal no obligation chat should you have any questions.